 In 2017, Dr Edwards was appointed as a lecturer in the School of Optometry and Vision Science, and she took over leadership of the Anterior Eye Lab.
 Her teaching areas include anatomy, physiology and diseases of the anterior eye.
 Her current research interests include cellular level imaging of the anterior eye, investigating the anterior eye as a marker of systemic disease, and understanding the neurobiology of ocular surface symptoms.
 She also currently serves as Associate Editor for the journal Clinical and Experimental Optometry.

-- Edwards KP, Pritchard N, Poole CM, Dehghani C, Al Rashah K, Russell A, Malik R, Efron N, (2016) Development of a novel technique to measure corneal nerve migration rate, Cornea p700-705
+- Edwards K, Pritchard N, Poole C, Dehghani C, Al Rashah K, Russell A, Malik R, Efron N, (2016) Development of a novel technique to measure corneal nerve migration rate, Cornea p700-705

-- Pritchard N, Edwards KP, Russell AW, Perkins B, Malik R, Efron N, (2015) Corneal confocal microscopy predicts 4-year incident peripheral neuropathy in type 1 diabetes, Diabetes Care p671-675
+- Pritchard N, Edwards K, Russell A, Perkins B, Malik R, Efron N, (2015) Corneal confocal microscopy predicts 4-year incident peripheral neuropathy in type 1 diabetes, Diabetes Care p671-675

 - Edwards K, Pritchard N, Vagenas D, Russell A, Malik R, Efron N, (2012) Utility of corneal confocal microscopy for assessing mild diabetic neuropathy: baseline findings of the LANDMark study, Clinical and Experimental Optometry p348-354

-- Edwards K, Pritchard N, Gosschalk K, Sampson G, Russell A, Malik R, Efron N, (2012) Wide-field assessment of the human corneal subbasal nerve plexus in diabetic neuropathy using a novel mapping technique, Cornea: the journal of cornea and external disease p1078-1082
+- Edwards K, Pritchard N, Gosschalk K, Sampson G, Russell A, Malik R, Efron N, (2012) Wide-field assessment of the human corneal subbasal nerve plexus in diabetic neuropathy using a novel mapping technique, Cornea p1078-1082

-- Stapleton F, Edwards K, Keay L, Naduvilath TJ, Dart J, Brian G, Holden B, (2012) Risk factors for moderate and severe microbial keratitis in daily wear contact lens users, Ophthalmology p1516-1521
+- Stapleton F, Edwards K, Keay L, Naduvilath T, Dart J, Brian G, Holden B, (2012) Risk factors for moderate and severe microbial keratitis in daily wear contact lens users, Ophthalmology p1516-1521

-- Edwards KP, Keay L, Naduvilath TJ, Snibson GR, Taylor HR, Stapleton F, (2009) Characteristics of and risk factors for contact lens- related microbial keratitis in a tertiary referral hospital, Eye p153-160
+- Edwards K, Keay L, Naduvilath T, Snibson G, Taylor H, Stapleton F, (2009) Characteristics of and risk factors for contact lens- related microbial keratitis in a tertiary referral hospital, Eye p153-160

 For more publications by this staff member, visit QUT ePrints, the University's research repository.